gchq/gaffer-doc/docs/getting-started/guide/cardinality.md

   3 --> 5
 ```

 For very large graphs, updating this number accurately would be very costly in compute.
 This is because for each new Edge that is added, we would have to check both connected Entities to see if they are already connected to the other Entity, and this could be costly for Entities with a high cardinality.
 Instead, Gaffer uses approximate cardinality making use of a [HyperLogLog Sketch](https://datasketches.apache.org/docs/HLL/HLL.html), which estimates the cardinality with relatively low error.
+In Gaffer, where you see the term "cardinality" used, it is referring to this approximate cardinality backed by a sketch.

 ## How to add cardinality to your graph